SEDAS-DevTeam/SEDAS-manager/README.md

 - [ ] Make repository contributor/fork friendly (copyright notice, solve all the legislative stuff)
 - [ ] Rework transition altitude
 - [ ] Rework settings so that the changes can be activated on-run
+- [x] Wayland does not respect custom QT widget placement :( (short term fix mby?)
+- [ ] Find a way to remove the XWayland dependency on the whole platform